-Signatures-in-Lieu of Filing Fee Petitions can be obtained from the Registrar of Voters beginning December 14, 2017.
+Signatures-in-Lieu of Filing Fee Petitions can be obtained from the Registrar of Voters beginning January 3, 2022, for State Offices and Countywide Offices, and on January 4, 2022, for County Board of Supervisor Offices.

 The Registrar of Voters will issue forms for obtaining the minimum number of Signatures-in-Lieu of paying a Filing Fee.
 If the candidate requires an additional quantity of forms, the candidate may duplicate a blank form to obtain the desired quantity.